ingoweiss/manyworlds/README.md

     Then I see "2 users changed"
     And I see "2 users selected"

 The nested version is significantly shorter by eliminating repetition.
-My hope is that is is more structured and readable.
+My hope is that it is also more structured and readable.

 In order to reap the full benefits of scenario trees, however, the test runner needs to be able to walk the scenario tree which is what I would like to explore next.
 This could be very efficient because if a scenario fails (in an action, not an assertion) then all it's descendant scenarios can be marked as failed without running them!